dhellmann/pymotw/PyMOTW/threading/index.rst

 Controlling concurrent access to resources with a Semaphore
 ===========================================================

 Sometimes it is useful to allow more than one worker access to a resource at a time, while still limiting the overall number.
 For example, a connection pool might support a fixed number of simultaneous connections, or a network application might support a fixed number of concurrent downloads.
-A Semaphore is one way to manage those connections.
+A :class:`Semaphore` is one way to manage those connections.

 .. include:: threading_semaphore.py
     :literal:
     :start-after: #end_pymotw_header

-In this example, the ActivePool class simply serves as a convenient way to track which threads are able to run at a given moment.
+In this example, the :class:`ActivePool` class simply serves as a convenient way to track which threads are able to run at a given moment.
 A real resource pool would probably allocate a connection or some other value to the newly active thread, and reclaim the value when the thread is done.
-Here it is just used to hold the names of the active threads to show that only 5 are running concurrently.
+Here it is just used to hold the names of the active threads to show that only five are running concurrently.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_semaphore.py'))